mhaidarhanif/arlin/docs/project-management.markdown

 ### Waffle Board

+> This doesn't work well.
+Migrated to ZenHub.

-Currently beside within GitHub; our project management, progress documentation, and kanban board are also available on Waffle.io (https://waffle.io/gunadarma-academy/asde-michi).
+Previously, our project management, progress documentation, and kanban board are also available on Waffle.io (https://waffle.io/gunadarma-academy/asde-michi).
 It automatically put all of the GitHub issues –including all of the Statement of Work (SOW) in our case– in the appropriate columns.

 ---

+### ZenHub Board and Burndown

+> This way does work.

+Currently our project management, progress documentation, and kanban board are also available on through [ZenHub](http://zenhub.io).
+It automatically put all of the GitHub issues –including all of the Statement of Work (SOW) in our case– in the appropriate columns.
+Along with that, we can also see our burndown progress for each milestones.

+---

 ### Design Sprint

+> This doesn't happen.
+The understanding requires a lot of adjustment in successive time, a whole week without interruption at the same place.

 In addition, we havee to test our ideas and app to actual users outside of us.
 We might consider to use design sprint method.